henri-priest/misc/README.md

-# Examples of HackerRank conding quizes
+# Examples of HackerRank coding quizes